creolab/laravel-modules/readme.md

         ]
     }

-This also means you need to run "composer dump" everytime you add a new class to your module.
+This also means you need to run "composer dump" every time you add a new class to your module.

 By default you can add a "modules" directory in your "app" directory.
 So as an example this is a structure for one of my projects: